clearwaterstream/LocalizedString/README.md

 Console.WriteLine(sampleString.ToString());
 ```

 When defining a localized string, invariant value must always be supplied.
-This is same as for `string` type.
-On top of the invariant value, you are free to add translations for various languages.
+This is the same as for `string` type.
+Further to the invariant value, you are free to add translations for various languages.